sjmack/HLAtools/README.md

    - For example, the HLA-U gene fragment includes three features (fragmentFeatureNames\$U\$features : "N.1" "J.1" "S.1") that do not align to other class I gene features.
 The "N.1" feature is 54 nucleotides of novel (N) sequence, the "J.1" feature is a join (J) of the 3' end of Exon 3, and the 5' end of Intron 3, and the "S.1" feature is a segment (S) of Intron 3.
 - 'alleleListHistory' is a computable index of the [names of all HLA alleles](https://github.com/ANHIG/IMGTHLA/tree/Latest/allelelist) for all IPD-IMGT/HLA Database release versions.

-HLAgazetteer, HLAatlas, and alleleListHistory can be updated with each IPD-IMGT/HLA Database release.
+'HLAgazetteer', 'HLAatlas', and 'alleleListHistory' can be updated with each IPD-IMGT/HLA Database release.

 In addition, the _alignmentFull()_ function builds the 'HLAalignments' object, which includes computable versions of the protein, codon, coding nucleotide and genomic alignments available in the [IMGTHLA GitHub repository](https://github.com/anhig/IMGTHLA), as specified by the user.
 'HLAalignments' is not included the package, but can be built for IPD-IMGT/HLA Database releases 3.00.0 to 3.60.0.